Policies and Procedures

 To Declare or Change a Business major (or add a second major in Business):

-- Contact the Office of Academic and Career Services (703-993-1880) to meet with an academic advisor who will provide information on major choices, required courses and advise you on appropriate classes for your next semester.
+- Visit the Office of Student Success and Academic Services (advising hours can be found here) to meet with an academic advisor who will provide information on major choices, required courses and advise you on appropriate classes for your next semester.

 To change your major out of the School of Business: